bburns/sh/README.md

 # sh

-Settings for bash and zsh and various applications.
+Settings for bash, zsh, and git.

-## Install
+## Setup

 To install, clone this repository -